 The following can be studied simply by looking at a patient:

 - Tachypnea (> 20/min), stridor, coughing, hoarseness, and dyspnea

 - Breathing pattern: Kussmaul’s breathing, Cheyne-Stokes breathing, and Biot’s breathing

 - Accessory respiratory muscles and withdrawal

 - Symmetry of the thorax

-- Is the trachea in the middle?
+- Location of the trachea (in the middle)

 - Skin emphysema

 - Symmetric excursion

 - Pain upon compression